 Mergers and Acquisitions have occurred since the late 1800‘s.
 Initially from 1895 to 1905 small firms consolidated to form larger firms which then had dominate market share.
 These were the “trusts” of the early 1900’s many of which are household names today – DuPont, General Electric and US Steel.
 Throughout the 1900’s, mergers and acquisitions were the domain of large corporations seeking synergies from operational efficiencies, and economic benefits from economies of scale.
 The business networks developed by these companies included bankers, private equity firms, lawyers and brokers.
 These were close relationships, with communications between the “Boards” and the “Street” (interlocking directorships) to identify appropriate targets that fit the criteria established by the acquirer.

 Beginning in the 1990’s and continuing today Mergers and Acquisitions have become a part of the corporate strategy for most companies.
 Buyers today are seeking less in hard assets, while focusing more on patents, technology, market share, geographical diversity in a global market, or firms that complement and strengthen an acquirer’s capacity to serve customers.
 Additionally, by seeking to acquire smaller firms and start-ups, the buyers are interested in the target’s employees and relationships that could add expertise and capability to the acquirer’s existing organization.

-Software tools are necessary in assuring that a standardized process is followed, and that there is continuity and consistency across multiple deals.
+Software tools are necessary for assuring that a standardized process is followed and that there is continuity and consistency across multiple deals.
 Integration project management systems increase the probability that the synergies, upon which the deal was predicated, are in focus.
-Also, the reporting capability assures that time lines are maintained and resources are properly allocated.
-However, there is a need for flexibility and good judgement in decision making along the way, to ensure that all integration options are properly evaluated to maximize the final, fully integrated outcome.
+Also, the reporting capability assures that timelines are maintained and resources are properly allocated.
+However, there is a need for flexibility and good judgment in decision making along the way, to ensure that all integration options are properly evaluated to maximize the final, fully integrated outcome.